pullreports/pullreports-quick-start/README.md

 The XML Catalog File must contain at least one `<report>` to be valid.
 Read the Pull Reports documentation [XML Catalog Files](https://www.pullreports.com/docs/latest/catalog-files.html) chapter to learn how to create XML Catalog Files.

 In order to associate the JNDI connection pool you created in the previous step with your new report(s), add a `jndiDataSource` property to `pullreports.properties` suffixed with your new `<catalog>` `id`.
-For example if your new XML Catalog File defines a `<catalog id='my-id'>` as the root element, add this property to `pullreports.properties`:
+For example, if your new XML Catalog File defines a `<catalog id='my-id'>` as the root element, add this property to `pullreports.properties`:

     jndiDataSource.my-id=java:comp/env/jdbc/my-datasource

 ### 4) Start the application

 Start the application with `gradlew appRun`.
-Your new report will be now available within the Switch Report menu of the Pull Reports ad hoc creator.
+Your new report will be now available within the Switch Report menu of the Pull Reports Ad Hoc Creator.